kaiser1999/CIBer/README.md

 # Remarks
 The **MDLP** discretization method has been disabled, since it requires additional package.
-1. install visual studio community, and then install C related packages for Cpython
+1. install visual studio community, and then install C related packages for CPython
 2. type the following line in terminal to install
 > pip install mdlp-discretization